carbynestack/caliper/README.md

    `io.carbynestack.amphora.client.AmphoraClient`.
 Using the
    [Gatling Expression Language](https://gatling.io/docs/gatling/reference/current/core/session/el/)
-   we can use dynamic parameters that will be replaced with the value stored in the virtual users session
+   we can use dynamic parameters that will be replaced with the value stored in the virtual user's session
 1. Setting up the scenario(s) we want to use in this simulation
-1. Declaring that 10 virtual users will be injected at once into the `createSecret`-scenario
+1. Declaring that 10 virtual users will be injected at once into the `createSecret` scenario
-1. Attaching the `cs`-configuration matching the backend service configuration
+1. Attaching the `cs` configuration matching the backend service configuration

 ## Namesake